kanoa20/kanoa20.github.io/index.md

 ### **Mission**

-Strengthening our global cohesive community by enabling others to innovate more effectively {: .fs-4 .fw-300 }
+Strengthening the collectivism of our global community by enabling others to innovate more effectively {: .fs-4 .fw-300 }

 ### **Values**